Copyright © 2023 LOCALIIZ | All rights reserved

 Just last week, the Leisure and Cultural Services Department announced a move towards more pet-inclusive areas, opening up an additional 60 pet-friendly parks, bringing much joy to pet-owners across Hong Kong.

 You can now enjoy a picnic on the lawn of the Sun Yat Sen Memorial Park or Victoria Park, take a stroll all along the Central and Western District Promenade, or enjoy the coming and going's of boats from the Aberdeen Promenade and Ap Lei Chau Park with your pooch in tow!
 Win!

 Check out the various pet-inclusive parks and areas here

 Take your adventures to the sea with your pup down at Stanley Main Beach!
 Right next to the Hong Kong Sea School, there are several spots right on the beach where you can rent out stand-up paddleboards or kayaks by the hour for just $80—or three hours for $200, such as at Hiwindlover Water Sports Centre.

 Looking to take your adventures a little further out into the wild?
-You can also rent kayaks and paddleboards from Blue Sky Sports Centre on Sha Ha Beach in Sai Kung or through several different vendors on the rather beautiful and untouched Hoi Ha Wan.
-It’s just a 20-minute minibus or taxi ride from Sai Kung Ferry Pier.
+You can also rent kayaks and paddleboards from Long Coast Seasports in Lantau, or if you prefer not to go as far a field as an outlying island, Blue Sky Sports Centre on Sha Ha Beach, along with several other vendors in Sai Kung, around Pak Kap Wan and Hoi Ha Wan offer rentals by the hour or day.
+Plus, it’s just a 20-minute minibus or taxi ride from Sai Kung Ferry Pier.